Joemillard/key_tropical_crops_at_risk_from_pollinator_loss/README.md

-# Worldwide vulnerability of local pollinator abundance and crop pollination to land-use and climate change
+# Key tropical crops at risk from pollinator biodiversity loss due to climate change and land use

 This repository contains all the scripts used for the analysis carried out in the below paper, to be submitted: